Deep-Spark/DeepSparkHub/docs/DATASET.md

 #  Preparing Datasets Template
-This document shows “Preparing datasets" template for README.md of new model.
+This document shows the “Preparing datasets" template for `README.md` of the new model.

 ## ImageNet